MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-network-connections-microsoft-defender-antivirus.md

 The table in this section lists services and their associated website addresses (URLs).

 Make sure that there are no firewall or network filtering rules denying access to these URLs.
-Otherwise, you need to create an allow rule specifically for them (excluding the URL `*.blob.core.windows.net`).
+Otherwise, you must create an allow rule specifically for those URLs (excluding the URL `*.blob.core.windows.net`).
 The URLs in the following table use port 443 for communication.

 <br/><br/>